 Our development create value across the pharmaceutical development cycle, from early programs to life-cycle management, through a mix of own programs and partnerships with international pharmaceutical companies.
 To maximize the value creation for our products, we are building our own European commercial organization with an initial focus on the opioid dependence market and other specialty markets with suitable dynamics and a concentrated prescriber base.

 OUR RESOURCES

-- Strong R&D expertise

-- World-leading drug delivery technologies
+- Solid patent portfolio World-leading drug delivery technologies

-- Broad and advanced R&D portfolio

-- Solid patent portfolio

 - Creative and skillful employees

 - Strong shareholder base